(All fields required)

 We also conduct in vivo microscopic MRI studies involving transgenic mice for obesity, arthritis and muscular dystrophy research.

-Cincinnati Children’s excels at producing transgenic and gene knockout mice for medical research.
+Cincinnati Children’s excels at producing transgenic and gene knockout mice for medical research using cutting edge technology.

 Our Comprehensive Mouse and Cancer Core provides specific mouse strains used in cancer and blood disease research.
 This core also offers cell harvest, cell transplant and irradiation services.